-A TCK, or Technology Compatibility Kit, is one of the three required pieces for any JSR (the other two being the specification document and the reference implementation).
+A TCK, or Technology Compatibility Kit, is one of the three required pieces for any Jakarta EE specification (the other two being the specification document and the reference implementation).
 The TCK is a set of tools and tests to verify that an implementation of the technology conforms to the specification.

-The latest version used to test Bean Validation 2.0 (JSR 380) is:
+The latest version used to test Jakarta Bean Validation 2.0 is 2.0.5.

 To report a bug or challenge a test use our issue tracker.